""

 Folklore Pathway1

-In consultation with their advisors, graduate students should select a suite of courses that provide a detailed knowledge of the folklore of one Nordic culture and a general knowledge of Nordic folklore more generally, as well as a firm command of the folklore of Nordic Americans.
-Familiarity with the history, institutions and cultural history of the Nordic countries is fundamental to the degree.
-Students consult with their advisor to select courses 300+.
+In consultation with advisors, students should select courses that provide a detailed knowledge of the folklore of one Nordic culture and a general knowledge of Nordic with a firm command of the folklore of Nordic Americans.
+Familiarity with the history, institutions and cultural history of the Nordic countries is fundamental to this pathway.
+Students should select courses numbered 300 and above.
 Recommended courses may be found below.
-990 may count toward total minimum credit requirements.39
+SCAND ST 990 may count toward total minimum credit requirements.

 Total Credits51